lmsimp/bioc-pRoloc-hyperLOPIT-workflow/bioc-workflow.md

 Author contributions {#author-contributions .unnumbered}
 --------------------

-All authors developed the software presented in this workflow, and wrote and approved the manuscript.
+LMB and LG developed the software presented in this workflow.
+All authors wrote and approved the manuscript.

 Competing interests {#competing-interests .unnumbered}
 -------------------